I Ching Oracle Result: Transformation from Hexagram 39 with Changing Lines 2, 3, 4, 6 to Hexagram 6

 English Translation:

 "Going forward brings impediment.
 Returning brings enlargement.
-Good fortune.
-It is beneficial to meet one of greater capacity."
+Favorable outcome.
+It is favorable to engage a person of great capacity."

-This line now correctly reflects the revised Chinese.
-The blocked direction remains blocked, but turning back does not merely avoid loss—it opens into something larger and more substantial.
+The obstructed direction remains impassable, but turning back opens into something larger and more substantial.

 Changing to: